jiegliu/helix_tutor/README.md

-        it repeat means multi line! it is not a delete or replace who has no selection information K can't figure out what's meaning of it sub select? what is keep???why not use select to select? g, go mode
+        it repeat means multi line! it is not a delete or replace who has no selection information K can't figure out what's meaning of it sub select? what is keep???why not use select to select? tell me, why 88gg not with selection? need add v? while others move has selection??? g, go mode
     ga last accessed file
     gm last modified file